 $ svn commit filename

-This usually opens up the system default editor (often vim on Unix systems), into which one enters a log message; that’s used as the log message when you save and quit the editor.
+This usually opens up the system default editor (often vim or nano on Unix systems), into which one enters a log message; that’s used as the log message when you save and quit the editor.
 In case you’re on Windows or some weird Linux distribution, this might not work for you, so you’ll have to specify another flag.

 $ svn commit --message="Change summary" filename Sending filename Transmitting file data .
 Committed revision 1234.